Avikovi/cse15l-lab-reports/lab3.md

 ```

 ## Symptoms of running the above tests
-These were the tests ran:
+These were the tests ran in the ArrayTests file:

 ![Image](lab3-images/lab3-1.1.JPG)

-The follwoing was the result of running the above tests:
+The following was the result of running the above tests:

 ![Image](lab3-images/lab3-1.2.JPG)